ssobt/VariPath/README.md

 ## Overview

 This package identifies novel pathway shifts in scRNA-seq data using large shifts in varimax rotation component space of samples from a control.
+It creates a linear model between your samples and the control to identify which rotated component most corresponds to each sample allowing novel pathway discovery of perturbations.

 ## Installation